declanmillar/x-tt-generator/README.md

-# Z' -> tt Generator

----

-## Overview
+# Apollo Readme

 The generation tool employed for our study is a custom Monte Carlo (MC) program.
-The matrix element calculations are based on helicity amplitudes using HELAS subroutines, with Standard Model square matrix elements built up using MagGraph [hagiwara2000, Stelzer1994].
+The matrix element calculations are based on helicity amplitudes using [HELAS](http://inspirehep.net/record/336604?ln=en) subroutines, with Standard Model square matrix elements built up using [MagGraph](http://madgraph.physics.illinois.edu).
 Beyond the Standard Model amplitudes are then constructed by modifying these as required.
-Vegas AMPliﬁed (VAMP), an enhanced version of the popular VEGAS program, is used for the multi-dimensional numerical phase-space integration, and the generation of unweighted events [Lepage1980].
+[Vegas AMPlified (VAMP)](http://www.sciencedirect.com/science/article/pii/S001046559900209X?via%3Dihub), an enhanced version of the popular [VEGAS](https://en.wikipedia.org/wiki/VEGAS_algorithm) program, is used for the multi-dimensional numerical phase-space integration, and the generation of unweighted events.

-A number of diﬀerent PDF sets are available.
-The most recent of these are the CT14 leading order tables, with CTEQ6 and MRS99 available for comparison [Pumplin2002].
-Generally we select the CT14LO(LL) table for our simulations, with a factorisation/renormalisation scale of Q=μ=2mt.
-The b and t quarks are assigned masses of 4.18 GeV and 172.5 GeV, respectively, while the lighter quarks are treated in the massless limit.
+A number of different PDF sets are available.
+The most recent of these are the CT14 leading order tables, with CTEQ6 and MRS99 available for comparison.
+Generally we select the CT14LO(LL) table for our simulations, with a factorisation/renormalisation scale of $Q = mu = 2 m_t$.
+The $b$ and $t$ quarks are assigned masses of $4.18$ GeV and $172.5$ GeV, respectively, while the lighter quarks are treated in the massless limit.

 The program can write the minimal event information (event weight, PDG particle IDs, and 4-vectors) directly to a ROOT n-tuple, in binary format, using RootTuple, which minimises storage space and eases a parton-level root analysis.
-Alternatively, if one wishes to further process the events with a parton shower/hadronisation tool, an output text ﬁle in the standard Les Houches Event can be produced.
+Alternatively, if one wishes to further process the events with a parton shower/hadronisation tool (e.g. pythia8), an output text file in the standard Les Houches Event Format (LHEF) can be produced.

-The full source code repository is stored here: https://gitlab.cern.ch/demillar/zprime-top-generator (accessible to collaborators only).
+The full source code repository is stored [here](https://gitlab.cern.ch/demillar/apollo) (accessible to collaborators only).

+# Running the program

+The program is executed via the `generate.py` run file.
+Do `generate -h` for the available options.

+# Directory Structure

+* `bin/`: Folder containing compiled and linked `generator` executable.
+* `docs/`: Contains various Feynman diagrams representative of the generation processes.
+* `lib/`: Contains the compilied library files.
+* `Models/`: Contains the input files for each BSM model.
+* `PDFs/`: Contains the tables for the available Parton Distribution functions.
+* `src/`: Contains the fortran (freeform `.f90`) source files.

+# Important Files

+* `generate.py`: The steering file for execution.
+Do `generate -h` for the available options.
+* `generator.f90`: The main source file where the Fortran program lives.
+* `scattering.f90`: Contains the code for calculating the differential cross section.
+* `README.md`: This file!